 Father thank You that You have made it possible to take in and enjoy the lush nourishment from the milk, solid food, and meat of the Word.

 There is another subtle danger.
-It is possible to grow and make progress toward spiritual maturity and then retrogress, go backwards.
-That is exactly what happened to the Jewish believers in referenced in Hebrews 5.
+It is possible to grow and progress toward spiritual maturity and then retrogress and go backward.
+That is precisely what happened to the Jews for Jesus in Hebrews 5.
 They had become spiritually “dull of hearing.”
-They began their “backward journey” by drifting from the word (Hebrews 2:1–4) and then doubting it (Hebrews 3:7 – 4:13) (Wiersbe).
+They began their “backward journey” by drifting from the word (Hebrews 2:1-4) and then doubting it (Hebrews 3:7-4:13) (Wiersbe).

-In the Father’s eyes, maturity is not the same as just getting older.
-Spiritual growth requires a diligent pursuit of the Father (Stanley).
-To pursue the Father we have to be in His word.
-We have to handle it, and handle it accurately, being able to explain it clearly (2 Timothy 2:15).
-This requires practice, continued and repeated practice.
+In the Father’s eyes, maturity is not the same as getting older.
+Spiritual growth requires the diligent pursuit of the Father (Stanley).
+To pursue the Father, we have to be in His Word.
+We have to handle it and handle it accurately, explaining it clearly (2 Timothy 2:15).
+This requires practice, practice, practice.

-The goal for each child of the King is to pursue maturity, knowing that none of us will ever completely arrive this side of eternity.
-But it is not enough to merely know the Word and be able to explain it, we have to live it.
+The goal for each child of the King is to pursue maturity, knowing that none of us will ever wholly arrive this side of eternity.
+But it is not enough to merely know the Word and be able to explain it; we have to live it.